Murder of Lee Rigby: Michael Adebolajo

-Michael Olumide Adebolajo, born in Lambeth to a Christian family, went to Marshalls Park School and Havering Sixth Form College and then went to study sociology at the University of Greenwich.
+Michael Olumide Adebolajo, born December 1984 in Lambeth, went to Marshalls Park School in Romford and Havering Sixth Form College, and then went to study sociology at the University of Greenwich.
 He has a history of involvement in radical Islamist activities and had been arrested at a violent protest and later released.
 According to Anjem Choudary, a radical Muslim cleric, Adebolajo converted to Islam in 2003 and was linked to the outlawed Islamist group al-Muhajiroun.
 In 2006, Adebolajo was arrested outside the Old Bailey during a protest about the trial of Mizanur Rahman.

 In 2009, Adebolajo spoke at a demonstration against the English Defence League and Stop Islamisation of Europe organised by Unite Against Fascism at Harrow Central Mosque.
 He was recorded saying: "Don't be scared of them, do not be scared of the police or the cameras.
 You are here only to please Allah.
 You're not here for any other reason, if you are here just for a fight, please leave our ranks.
 We only want those who are sincere to Allah.
 Purify your intention."

 In 2010, Adebolajo was arrested in Kenya with five others.
 He travelled using a British passport in the name Michael Olemendis Ndemolajo.
 Boniface Mwaniki, head of Kenya's anti-terrorism unit, said he believed Adebolajo was planning to train with al-Shabaab, a militant group linked to al-Qaeda.
 He was released to British authorities in Kenya and deported.
 The British Foreign Office confirmed "a British national was arrested in Kenya in 2010" and was given consular assistance.
 No charges were filed against Adebolajo.

 Abu Nusaybah, a friend of Adebolajo, said on BBC's Newsnight on 25 May that Adebolajo had complained of persistent questioning by the British Security Service (MI5) specifically concerning his knowledge of "certain individuals".
 He said Adebolajo alleged that MI5 had asked him to work with them and he had refused.
 He also said Adebolajo claimed he had been tortured and sexually assaulted by Kenyan troops after his arrest.

 Adebolajo was released from hospital on 31 May and taken into police custody.
 The following day he was charged with Rigby's murder, two charges of attempting to murder police officers, and possession of a firearm.
 At a court appearance on 3 June, he asked to be known as Mujahid Abu Hamza.
 On 17 July, Adebolajo lost two of his front teeth while being restrained by five prison officers at Belmarsh Prison.